anodyne/docs/upgrade-guide.md

 - `core`
 - `libraries`
 - `models`

+The final piece of this step is to copy the `database.php` file from `config_backup` into `config` to ensure you can still connect to your database.

 :::note
 If you have made any modifications to any of the files inside these directories, you will need to re-apply the changes to the new versions of the files. **Do not** simply copy the old file back into the new directory as it could break things.